 - 1. The Electoral Code should be comprehensively reviewed in order to harmonize it internally and with other relevant laws, to bring it in line with OSCE commitments, international obligations and good practice.
 The revision should be done in a public procedure, after a broadly inclusive consultation process and sufficiently in advance of the next elections in order to guarantee legal certainty. - 2.
 To ensure the stability and professionalism of the election administration, the tenure of the State Election Commissioners' mandate should be clearly stipulated by the Electoral Code.
 The Code should also provide for a clear and transparent procedure of nomination and appointment of electoral commissioners. - 3.
 In order to ensure a comprehensive regulatory framework, the Election Code should be revised to clarify and consolidate permanent detailed instructions on voter registration procedures.
 Requirements in the Code should correspond to the functionality of the central population register. - 4.
 The State Commission for the Prevention of Corruption and the State Audit Office should be provided with adequate human and financial resources to effectively carry out their mandate during the electoral period. - 5.
-Regulations on paid political advertisements in the media should be reconsidered, in order to allow unimpeded access to the media on a non-discriminatory basis. - 6.
-In order to guarantee political independence, the public broadcaster should undergo a series of reforms, including changing the procedure for selection and appointment of the members of the Programmatic Council, and reducing its dependence on the state budget.
-Further reforms of the public broadcaster should aim at improving the quality of content produced in-house, including investigatory and analytical journalism.
+Regulations on paid political advertisement in the media should be reconsidered, in order to allow unimpeded access to the media on a non-discriminatory basis.